yduartep/angular-full-sample/README.md

 ## 7. Http interceptor system
 The application include an 'Http Interceptor' used to capture HTTP errors, authentication and show loading after any HTTP requests.
 The class is defined as a provider of the shared module (/shared/http.interceptor.ts), in that way, will be imported for each new module automatically.

+## 8. Login component configurable with different authentication service
+The application include a login component that could be integrated with any authentication service that implements the interface AuthService present in the core module.
+The application already includes:

+- OAuth Service client to be integrated with an OAuth2 server (/core/services/oauth.service.ts).
+- Skyp Service that allow to display the application without to use the login component (/core/services/skyp-auth.service.ts).

+### How to create new Authentication service
+1. Create new class that implement the interface AuthService.
+The BaseAuthService is an abstract class that contains some util functionalities like adding or removing user and token info from and to the cookie.
+    ```
+    @Injectable()
+    export class LDAPService extends BaseAuthService implements AuthService {...}
+    ```
+ 2. Go to the authFactory function defined in the core module in '/core/factories/auth.factory.ts' and replace the instance created using the new class:
+    ```
+    export function authFactory(http: Http): AuthService {
+      return new LDAPService(http, ...);
+    }
+    ```
+ 3. Restart the application